bendtherules/bendtherules.github.com/posts/function-name-binding.md

 (function() {}).name // ""
 (() =>{}).name // ""
 ```
 So as of now, it seems like arrow functions can *never* have a proper `.name`?
-Arrow function does not have a named version, it is always anonymous.
+Arrow function does not have a named syntax, it is always anonymous.
 Is there some way to **name** a *anonymous* function?

 For **assignment + anonymous** functions (FE and AF), JS tries to infer the function name from the variable name on left side.